 Will of John Trimingham, d.1735, father of Catherine Trimingham Brent

 Letter of Marque issued to John Trimingham, d.1735, in 1704

 Inventory of the estate of Jane Trimingham, 1741, mother of Catherine Trimingham Brent

 Bermuda connection to the Brent family of Virginia

 The photograph of Waterville, above, shows one of the old Trimingham houses as it appears today.
 Built around 1725, it was home to seven generations of Triminghams.
 In 1842, the storage cellar served as the beginnings of the family business, Trimingham Brothers.
 The house was located on the water across the Hamilton Harbour from Hamilton near the very end of the harbour - "The Lane" - convenient for shipping.
 The famous department store, which by 1861 was located on Front Street in Hamilton, is now closed.Catherine Trimingham most likely lived in another of the Trimingham homes, Tankfield.
 Waterville today is the headquarters of the Bermuda National Trust, open to the public.

 Photograph by Anne Healy Field, 1999.

 Much credit goes to William E. Trimingham for his research on the Fishlake Triminghams and to Andrew Trimingham for his research on the Bermuda Triminghams.
-They have been generous enough to share their knowledge.
+Both have since died, but we are fortunate that they were generous enough to share their knowledge.